thraddash/food2/README.md

 - delete image/video files
 - onClick + to add additional textfields and append to json file
 - autoscroll user to top of page when making updates or pops up new window
-- added Video upload page
+- caching
+- delete local files server side

 ## Install
 yarn install